virtualatoms/website/content/team.md

     Alex was awarded his EngD in chemistry from University College London in 2018.
     After a Postdoctoral position at
     Berkeley Lab, California he joined Imperial as an EPSRC Fellow in 2021.
-    In 2022, he was appointed as a Lecturer in the Department of Chemistry.
+    In 2022, he was appointed as a Lecturer in the Department of Chemistry, followed by an Associate Professor in 2025.
     He is a co-investigator at the [Materials Project](http://materialsproject.org).

     <hr style="height:20px; visibility:hidden;" />